mullvad/mullvadvpn-app/docs/security.md

 On Linux, any situation that permits incoming or outgoing traffic also allows that traffic to be forwarded.
 All other forward traffic is rejected.

-#### macOS deviations

-* The app does not look at ICMPv6 type and code headers.
-So all ICMPv6 is allowed between the specified IP networks.

 ### Disconnected

 This is the default state that the `mullvad-daemon` starts in when the device boots, unless